placeforyiming/Introduction-to-Algorithms-3rdEdition/README.md

 # Algorithm
-A Summary of Commonly used Algorithm
+A Summary of Commonly used Algorithms